 Rear Admiral Goswani clapped her hands together with a broad, beaming smile.

 “Murati, you’re going to command that ship!”
 She said triumphantly.
 “You come highly recommended for a promotion, and I’ve been trying to get you a mission so you can build that experience and eventually receive a full commission.
-For the next three months that ship is yours.”
+For the next three months that ship is yours to lead.”

 Murati blinked.
 She looked down at the tablet and back at the Rear Admiral.